Published:

 Blockchain and Web3

-Blockchain technology provides a tamper-proof, decentralised store for transactions and data.
+Blockchain technology provides a tamper-resistant, decentralised store for transactions and data.
 Web3 uses this foundation for a new internet paradigm in which identities and data no longer belong to centralised platform operators but to users themselves (Self-Sovereign Identity).

 In a business context, the focus is on automating contracts (Smart Contracts), securing supply chains and proving data integrity without a central authority.